 Wait, there’s more to life than food?!
 I’m a Midwest girl (Wisconsin and Minneapolis) who moved to LA to find fame.
 Just kidding!
 I’m a regular working lady, who lives in a small West Hollywood apartment with my husband and baby girl, Demi.
 Like everyone, life is busy and I do my best to not lose my mind.
 Seriously, I’ve learned that if you lower expectations, you’ll never be disappointed.
 So sometimes the house is a mess, meals aren’t prepped and life feels out-of-control, but the chaos is wonderful if you let it be.

 After I graduated from the University of Minnesota, I spent five years working in Marketing at an organic bakery in Minneapolis.
 Now, I spend my days at an anti-hunger nonprofit in Los Angeles, ensuring that low-income families have enough nutritious food.
 I’m also a mom, which is the best job, but the pay is terrible.
 And thankfully with all of these positions, there has always been a food connection – it’s where I belong.

 I’d be honored to be invited into your kitchen, so if you try any of my recipes, let me know!
-Tag me @emilygdingmann on instagram and twitter / @anutritionisteats on facebook!
+Tag me @anutritionisteats on instagram and facebook and use #anutritionisteats!